Contact informationFarm Address:

 We expect apprentices to learn our systems while constantly practicing excellent communication, keeping a great pace, and exercising time management for yourself and others.
 We will train apprentices for their crop and job responsibilities, and we expect apprentices will take ownership of their crops and jobs with guidance and support.

-Stipend: We provide all-inclusive room and board, which includes rent and utility free housing (except for wifi internet service) in shared housing in one of five nearby houses we rent or own, or in one of three private, one-person cabins with shared cooking and bathroom facilities, plus groceries and all the fresh produce you can eat, along with $1000/mo. minimum salary (experienced people start higher).
-To encourage longer-term commitment to the farm, returning apprentices enjoy a raise each year, and a month's paid (winter) vacation, along with increasing responsibilities and improved housing.
+Housing: We provide all-inclusive room and board, which includes rent and utility free housing (except for wifi internet service) in shared housing in one of five nearby houses we rent or own, or in one of three private, one-person cabins with shared cooking and bathroom facilities, plus groceries and all the fresh produce you can eat

 Preferred method of Contact: email